 How will YOU commit to Year of the Bible?

 Our prayer is that this year will ultimately help us grow closer to Jesus Christ and become more like Him as we live our faith in a hurting world.
-Our prayer is that as we fill up on God’s love through engaging with the Bible, we will more readily overflow God’s love into the lives of others.
+Our prayer is that as we fill up on God’s love through engaging with the Bible, it will become a natural lifestyle to overflow God’s love into the lives of others.

 Leave a comment with us about how you will commit to Year of the Bible to inspire others.
 Or if you have a way of engaging with the Bible that has deepened your knowledge and experience of Jesus in the past, please share!
-Check back throughout the year to read related articles to inspire you during the Year of the Bible, or subscribe to receive our blog articles in your inbox each week.
+Check back throughout the year to read related articles to inspire you during the Year of the Bible.

 Field reporting and photos by Christian Agha, Lina Alarcon, Edwin Estioko, Tigist Gizachew, Ryan Johnson, Yrahisa Mateo and Isaac Ogila.